stabix/stabix/doc/slip_transmission.rst

   refer to the grain boundary, and the incoming and outgoing slip systems, respectively.
   This GB Schmid factor (:math:`m_\text{GB}`) factor should be maximized.

-  The |matlab| function used to calculate the Schmid factor is:
+  The |matlab| function used to calculate the Schmid factor is :
   `resolved_shear_stress.m <https://github.com/stabix/stabix/tree/master/crystal_plasticity/resolved_shear_stress.m>`_

 * **Generalized Schmid Factor** (:math:`GSF`) [#Reid_1973]_ and [#Bieler_2014]_